mesopelagique/VSThemeConverter/README.md

 ![Screenshot](https://github.com/mesopelagique/VSThemeConverter/raw/gh-pages/Screenshot.png)

-Then the converted themse will be put in the default 4d theme folder automatically.
+Then the converted themes will be put in the default 4d theme folder automatically.
 Just go to 4D setting to select the wanted one.

 ## Customize behaviours